NateEag/Actions/readme.rst

 They should have their own instances of the standard action files.

-Whenever an action directory is created, a symlink to it should be added to the Actions directory.
+Whenever an action directory is created, a corresponding directory should be added to ~/actions, and the new action dir's contents should be hardlinked from it.
 There is a script to do that; see the Actions Directory for details.

 For collaborative projects that do not use this workflow, it may be convenient to create an action directory inside the project directory and